oar-team/cigri/doc/documentation/doc_user.rst

 -------------------------------------------------------------------------------

-|soft| Tour
+Cigri Tour
 ===========

 General Presentation
 --------------------

-|soft| is a campaign management tool.
-It is design to run on top of
-multiple clusters each managed by a batch scheduler.
+Cigri is a campaign management tool.
+It is design to run on top of multiple clusters each managed by a batch scheduler.

 Campaigns